Fraser-Greenlee/SpatialDataIncidentResponse/README.md

 # Code
-The follow scripts use data available only for mainland Great Britain, therefore areas outside mainland Great Britain are unsupported.
-Python scripts contain essential setup instructions that are required prior to their use to ensure accuracy and correct function.
+The following script uses data available only for mainland Great Britain, therefore areas outside mainland Great Britain are unsupported.
+The Python script contains essential setup instructions that are required prior to use to ensure accuracy and correct function.

 \
 ```AugmentLocations.py```